thosgood/this-weeks-finds/markdown/151-200/week175.md

 exploring the other factors, which turned out to be important in quantum field theory.

-We say a factor is type II~1~ if it admits a trace whose values on projections are all the numbers in the unit interval \[0,1\].
-We say it is type II~∞~ if it admits a trace whose value on projections is everything in \[0,+∞\].
+We say a factor is type II_1 if it admits a trace whose values on projections are all the numbers in the unit interval \[0,1\].
+We say it is type II~\infty~ if it admits a trace whose value on projections is everything in \[0,+\infty\].

 Playing with type II factors amounts to letting dimension be a continuous rather than discrete parameter!

-Weird as this seems, it\'s easy to construct a type II~1~ factor.
+Weird as this seems, it's easy to construct a type II_1 factor.
 Start with the algebra of 1 x 1 matrices, and stuff it into the algebra of 2 x 2 matrices as follows: